Return to the index of 1960-62 Jeeps.

 See more photos in This Willys is a Driver.

 "The car was (slightly) repainted and got a new top and new seat covers some 17 years ago.
-It is full of dust and needing some attention, but everything looks good.
+It is full of dust but everything looks good.
 The car has 22,423 km (14,000 miles) -- real, I can assure.
-What struck me more was the condition of the windshield glass, full of air bubbles inside (has to be replaced).
+What struck me was the windshield glass, full of air bubbles inside (has to be replaced).
 See a photo of the glass and the sun visors (100K JPEG).

 "I am planning to bring it to Lisbon so that it may have the attention it needs (and to keep company to the 1970 Porsche 911T I bought last year in the US, currently being totally dismantled).